th0mr/plasmidcanvas/docs/installation_and_usage.rst

 **6 - Run your script and view the file example_plasmid.png** It should be in the same directory as your Python script.
 However, you may notice it looks a little bit **boring**...
-See the section below on customising you map to avoid this.
+See the section below focuses on customising your map to avoid this.

-Note - If you dont feel like adding in all the details for a plasmid, there is a code example in the Examples section later.
-Example 1 has the code to generate a uncustomised version of pBR322.

 Customising your plasmid map
 ============================

 Below are some examples of how you can customise your plasmid maps and its features at a fine grained level.
-In the future there will be support for simpler ways to apply "styles" to your plasmid map / feature types.

 Changing the color of a feature
 -------------------------------